kapawlak/temp_lab_host/Courses/345/3L/lab7.md

 $$
 :::

 Often times in a physics or electronic lab we don't use a power source that supplies a constant voltage that we, the user, get to set.
 This means that we set the voltage and that the current is determined by the resistance.
-This is what we will be doing in this lab.
+This is what we will be doing this lab.
+Notice that Ohm's Law as written in [](Equation-ohmsLaw) indicates a situation where the voltage is set by the current.
+Let's rewrite Ohm's Law to match our situation.

 :::Exercise (ohmsLawCurrent| 2 Points)
 Given the explanation above, rewrite Ohm's law to match what we will be doing in the lab.